kevinolega/callcentertrainingtips/_posts/2019-08-07-interview-notes.md

 I learned this technique from sales.

-I pick up what I learn and eventually eventually apply the useful techniques to everything.
+I pick up what I learn and eventually apply the useful techniques to everything.

-Asking questions mean you are sincere and interested.
+Asking questions means you are sincere and interested.

 And taking notes brings that sincerity and interest to another level.